IHE/ITI.Topologies/topologies.md

 **Figure 4.4.5-1: Multi Level Directory Layout**

 # 5 Example Use Case Solutions
-This section will describe how the use cases in section 2 are enabled by the above suggestions
+This section will describe how the use cases in Section 2 are enabled by the above suggestions.

 ## 5.1 Document Access

-Let us consider the Document Access use case from section 2, and how the objects could be represented in a directory and utilized based on different topologies.
+Let us consider the Document Access use case from Section 2, and how the objects could be represented in a directory and utilized based on different topologies.

 ### 5.1.1 Abstract View of the Organizations